-- iii.
-"Substantial interest" means any of the following: - A "business with which associated" as that term is defined in GS § 138A-1.
-3(3)2, except that ownership of more than \$10,000 in a publicly traded corporation by itself is not a substantial interest; or - A "nonprofit corporation or organization with which associated" as that term is defined in G.S 138A-3(24)3, except that uncompensated service as a director, officer, or trustee of a not for profit corporation is not a substantial interest. - "The University" as applied to members of the Board of Governors, the President, and the Vice President for Finance means the General Administration or any of the constituent institutions.
-"The University" as applied to members of the Boards of Trustees, a chancellor, or a chief finance officer of a constituent institution means the constituent institution on whose Board of Trustees the member serves or at which the chancellor or chief finance officer is employed.
+iii.
+"Substantial interest" means any of the following:

+1. A "business with which associated" as that term is defined in G.S.
+163A-152(7),2 except that ownership of more than \$10,000 in a publicly traded corporation by itself is not a substantial interest; or iv.
+"The University" as applied to members of the Board of Governors, the president, and the vice president for finance means the University of North Carolina System Office (UNC System Office) or any of the constituent institutions.
+The University as applied to members of the boards of trustees, a chancellor, or a chief finance officer of a constituent institution means the constituent institution on whose board of trustees the member serves or at which the chancellor or chief finance officer is employed.